 Section 3.
 Officers

-a.
-President – The president of the organization will take office following the year served as President-Elect or earlier upon any vacancy of the presiding president.
+A. President – The president of the organization will take office following the 2-year term served as President-Elect or earlier upon any vacancy of the presiding president.
 It shall be the duty of the President to preside or to arrange for a presiding officer at all meetings.
 The President (or designee) will also serve as the PANC Communications Officer.

 Section 4.
 Election of Officers and Term of Office